MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

   style Components fill:#dfe,stroke:#8a9
 ```

-!!! warning Script execution is *single-threaded* (long-running functions will "stall" the engine).
+!!! warning Script execution is *single-threaded* (long-running functions will "stall" the script runtime).
     If a callback ([event](#receiving-events) or [async](#async-delays-and-timers)) runs for too much time it will "stall" all script execution.
 Eventually Horizon will kill a long-running callback (but only after some number of seconds).
 When a callback runs for too long it can block most of the other system behavior and cause unexpected results.
 Extremely large work-loads should be split up across frames.

 #### Simulation Phase